kasia-omm/art-sea/README.md

 **Hero Image and Main Page Information**

-<li>Hero Image - relevant to the business and theme of the website image with text overlay box and repsonsive button</li>
+<li>Hero Image - relevant to the business and theme of the website image with text overlay box and responsive button</li>
 <li>Introduction - short paragraph inviting users to check out the content of Services Page</li>

 ![Hero Image](assets/readme-images/her-image-intro.png)